 If you've been taking the same approach to marketing for many years and you feel that now is the time to make a change, you might want to learn more about the benefits of inbound marketing.

 - Inbound marketing generates three times more leads per dollar than traditional methods

 - 54% of inbound users allocate between 25% and 49% of their marketing budget to inbound tactics

 - 82% of marketers who blog see positive ROI from their inbound marketing

 So what exactly does inbound marketing involve, and what methods and tactics should you use to get the best results from this strategy?

 The inbound methodology is about getting people to come to you by giving them something of genuine value.
 At the earliest stages of the customer journey, this is usually high-quality, relevant content that answers your customers' questions, addresses their pain points, or simply entertains, interests or educates them.

 Once you've attracted people's interest, the next step is to engage them and continue to provide relevant insights, assets and solutions that nurture them along their buying journey.
 The final stage is to delight your buyers, which is all about keeping them happy and ensuring they feel supported, which will turn them into loyal customers and advocates for your brand.

 Let's take a look at each of these phases in turn, and what you can do at different points along the customer journey to get positive results.

-A crucial part of the 'attract' stage of the inbound marketing process is devising an effective content strategy that’ll drive awareness of your brand and attract customers to you.
+A crucial part of the attract stage of an inbound marketing strategy is devising an effective content strategy that'll drive awareness of your brand and attract potential buyers to you.
 If you're able to do this, you won't have to rely on the more interruptive approaches of outbound marketing and traditional advertising, which are proving increasingly unpopular.